External actions

 You can create external actions and embed them in the UI.
 External actions can launch external websites or applications that interact with OpenText Core Software Delivery Platform.

-Note: External actions are available as technical preview.
+Note: External actions are available as a technical preview.

-The current topic provides information that applies to both types of external actions.
-For specific sidebar plugin guidelines, see Create sidebar plugins.
+The current topic provides information that applies to all types of external actions.
+For additional guidelines on creating sidebar plugins, see Sidebar plugins.

 Note: Work with external actions requires space admin permissions.
 For details, see Roles and permissions.